Dqrshan/Bot-Framework/README.md

 ## Contribution

-I may or may not have made a few errors but all of you are free to **fork** this repository and create a [pull request](https://github.com/Dqrshan/Bot-Framework/pulls)
+I may or may not have made a few errors but you are free to **fork** this repository and create a [pull request](https://github.com/Dqrshan/Bot-Framework/pulls)

 ---